avanwinkle/masseffect2/README.md

 * **The Thief - Breaking and Entering**

   Hit any un-lit shot to infiltrate the stronghold, but watch out!
-After every round another shot will be lit with an alarm, and hitting any alarm shot fails the mission!
+After every round another shot will be alarmed, and hitting any alarm shot fails the mission!
 Advance four times to complete the mission.

 * **The Assassin - Assaulting Dantius Towers**

   Advance up the ramps to build value and ascend the towers.
-Once high enough, hit one of the lit orbit shots to cross the bridge and complete the mission.
+Once high enough, hit one of the orbits to cross the bridge and complete the mission.

 * **The Quarian - Geth on Haestrom**